 Visiting one of Sydney’s North Shore neighbourhoods with spectacular Christmas light displays is often a highlight of the festive season.
-Of course, things are a little bit different this year.
-With COVID-19 restrictions in place, not all the usual lights we love to visit are going ahead.
-But there are plenty that are, plus a few new additions too!
-We’re excited to share the best streets for North Shore Christmas light displays in 2020…
+Christmas lights are back, and we’re excited to share the best streets for North Shore Christmas light displays in 2021…

 When do Christmas lights start?